From Latent to Observable Position-Based Click Models in Carousel Interfaces: Related Works

 \heading{Click Models for Carousels} \citet{rahdari_towards_2024,rahdari_ranked_2022} proposed the first and only click model designed for carousels called the Carousel Click Model (CCM) that extends the cascade model to carousels.
-The model assumes that users browse carousel row topics from the top until finding one of interest and then only browses items in that carousel row with a left-right cascade behavior until finding an item of interest, while additionally adding the possibility of the user to leave unsatisfied.
-However, results from an eye tracked user study of carousel interfaces for movie recommendation \cite{RecGaze} and follow-up analyses \cite{deleonmartinez2025ridingcarouselextensiveeye} showed that users often scanned items in multiple carousels rows and scanned the initial few items of a row before moving on to the next.
+The model assumes that users browse carousel row topics from the top until finding one of interest and then only browse items in that carousel row with a left-right cascade behavior until finding an item of interest, while additionally adding the possibility of the user to leave unsatisfied.
+However, results from an eye tracked user study of carousel interfaces for movie recommendation \cite{RecGaze} and follow-up analyses \cite{10.1145/3742413.3789166} showed that users often scanned items in multiple carousels rows and scanned the initial few items of a row before moving on to the next.
 Moreover, the general browsing behavior (and click behavior) was an F-pattern where users are more likely to examine the top carousels and explore deeper into them.
-However, on swiping, eye tracking showed this behavior became reversed (from left-right to right-left) as users began with the farthest right item \cite{deleonmartinez2025ridingcarouselextensiveeye}.
+However, on swiping, eye tracking showed this behavior became mirrored (from left-right to right-left) as users began with the farthest right item \cite{10.1145/3742413.3789166}.
 Based on these eye tracking results, the CCM does not align with user behavior.
 Works have proposed that a PBM adapted to carousels would be able to better model behavior in carousels \cite{rahdari_towards_2024,wsdm}.
 The adaptation of the PBM to carousels along with a recent taxonomy of carousel click models \cite{rethinking} classifying models by observable variables, provided the motivation for this work.
-We explore the adaption of the PBM to caoursels and design three PBM variants, one of which transforms the latent variable of examination to an observable variable using eye tracking data.
+We explore the adaption of the PBM to carousels and design three PBM variants, one of which transforms the latent variable of examination to an observable variable using eye tracking data.
+Additionally, we also implement them with gradient based optimization methods to be in line with the state of the art \cite{hager2025claxfastflexibleneural}.